 How many analysts currently use Microsoft Excel or Matlab to plot and analyze big data?
 It would be hard to find one who doesn’t.
-More specifically, inFlo’s target customers are technical analysts at small, medium and large size companies in industries such as engineering, manufacturing, finance, consumer marketing and consulting that seek to improve data analysis efforts with a cost-effective and user-friendly solution.
+More specifically, inFlo’s target customers are technical analysts at small, medium, and large size companies in industries such as engineering, manufacturing, finance, consumer marketing, and consulting that seek to improve data analysis efforts with a cost-effective and user-friendly solution.
 Multigraph is mainly geared toward frequent Microsoft Excel users and aims to provide them with a powerful software tool that can be leveraged to analyze, report, and display collected data.
 The product has an intuitive interface that allows for a short learning curve without sacrificing functionality. inFlo’s goal is to make Multigraph the tool that analysts rely on when conquering big data.

 Since primary uses of Excel include storing, organizing, manipulating and plotting data, this product should appeal to anyone that uses Excel on a regular basis, therefore making the potential market for the Multigraph huge.
-It also should appeal to anyone that deals with data in general.
+It should also appeal to anyone that deals with data in general.
 Microsoft reports that as of 2004 there were over 500 million Microsoft Excel users worldwide.
-Therefore, if we assume that out of that group one-fifth are power, frequent Excel users, roughly 100 million users worldwide are the target customers for Multigraph.
+Therefore, if we assume that out of that group one-fifth are frequent Excel users, or “power” users, roughly 100 million users worldwide are the target customers for Multigraph.

 Do you think your customers are looking for a solution?

-Businesses of all types, in all industries are looking for methods to adapt to the complex data-driven environment in which they function.
+Businesses of all types, in all industries, are looking for methods to adapt to the complex data-driven environment in which they function.
 All companies seek to grow and generate large profit margins but in order to do so; they need sound business strategy and tactics as well as methods for effective decision-making.
 Large analytics teams are employed to understand vast amounts of new data and organize it into valuable, actionable business intelligence.
 Frustration in the marketplace is common as a result of the large amount of capital spent toward assembling and operating large analytics teams.
 Frustration also stems from the inefficiencies of the current analysis tools.
 The analysts themselves are also frustrated because of the time that they are required to dedicate to the compilation and organization of data rather than toward productive analysis.

 With Multigraph, analysts can increase productivity at least ten times and can offer more relevant analysis and data interpretation to their respective companies.
 Companies are currently overwhelmed with trying to hire and manage a sufficient number of analysts to digest even just a small portion of generated data.
 Therefore, they support and encourage improved software tools because an increase in productivity of analysis leads to a better understanding of the market, catered business strategies, and thus greater business success.
 The void in the marketplace is clear: a powerful, cost effective solution is needed.

 For many companies, the biggest competitor is not always other solutions but more so that customers are satisfied doing nothing.
-From talking to current analysts in various markets it is clear that there is frustration with the product because it is intended for a broad scope of use-cases.
-Larger companies attempt to outsource work for companies to develop specific workbook in macros to add functionality but this process is never ending because of the limits for large-scale in-depth data analysis.
-For small businesses that cannot afford this outsourcing must use Excel and loss productivity as a result.
-Multigraph will be a solution that business desire because of the proven use of the product from out testing and partnerships while also being cost effective and easy to implement.
+Having spoken to current analysts in various markets it is clear that there is frustration with the product because it is intended for a broad scope of use-cases.
+Larger companies attempt to outsource work for companies to develop specific workbooks with macros to add functionality, but this process is never-ending because of the limits for large-scale in-depth data analysis.
+Small businesses that cannot afford this outsourcing must use Excel and lose productivity as a result.
+Multigraph will be a solution that businesses desire because of the proven use of the product via testing and partnerships while also being cost effective and easy to implement.